tarohs/hakoiri/README.md

 * The game board is (basically) rectangular shaped, with the "wall" around.
 * The pieces (Koma) are rectangular (or n-mino like) shaped.
   * Some pieces have the same shape; here I name that "Komaclass" of the pieces.
-* Size of the board & all pieces are the multiply of basic unit.
+* Size of the board & all pieces are the multiple of basic unit.
 The pieces can move (slide) inside the board by the unit(s) if there is space (gap) to move.
   * Pieces cannot jump over the other pieces, nor go out of the wall.

 ### Initial state & goal of the game